Mostafa Waziri: Career

 In March 2023, Waziri was part of the announcement of finding the North Facing Corridor behind the original entrance of the Great Pyramid of Giza, by the ScanPyramids team.

-In July 2023, Waziri was one of the Egyptian archaeologists featured in the Netflix documentary Unknown: The Lost Pyramid, alongside his mentor Dr. Zahi Hawass.
-This film documents the 2022 archaeology season in Saqqara.

-Media Appearances
+Media appearances

-In July 2023, Waziri was featured in the Netflix documentary *Unknown: The Lost Pyramid*, directed by Max Salomon.
-The film documents Waziri's archaeological work in Saqqara alongside his mentor, Zahi Hawass.
-It showcases their efforts to uncover ancient Egyptian secrets during the 2022 excavation season, with Waziri leading the search for an undiscovered tomb and Hawass focused on finding a lost pyramid.
+In July 2023, Waziri appeared in the Netflix documentary Unknown: The Lost Pyramid, directed by Max Salomon, alongside his mentor Dr. Zahi Hawass.
+The film documents Waziri's 2022 season archaeological work in Saqqara alongside his mentor, Zahi Hawass.

-The documentary featured a skilled crew, including Directors of Photography James Mills, Paul Kirsop, and Jason Lee Wong.
-In 2024, the film was nominated for an **Emmy Award for Outstanding Cinematography in a Documentary**, recognizing the exceptional work of the cinematography team.